zipvilization/Zipvilization/status/index.md

 Internally, we consider its current maturity approximately **9/10**.

-That does not mean that the remaining 1/10 is a list of missing pages.
+That does not mean that the remaining 1/10 is a fixed list of missing pages.

 Zipvilization continues to develop.